One-loop QCD corrections to SSA in unweighted Drell-Yan processes: Introduction

 In this work, we study the one-loop correction to unweighted SSA in DY with $q_\perp$ integrated.
 Explicitly, we calculate the angular distribution of final lepton.
 To avoid possible ambiguity for soft-gluon-pole contribution, we take Feynman gauge in this work.
 The method of diagram expansion\cite{Qiu:1998ia,Eguchi:2006mc} is adopted here.
 The troubles for the expansion are mainly two aspects: one is there are many dependent twist-3 distribution functions.
 Some of these functions contain the bad component of quark field.
 The other is the gauge invariant distribution functions contain gluon field strength tensor and gauge links, but it seems impossible to recover these two quantities completely.
 In order to solve these two problems, we use at most one longitudinal gluon($G^+$) to do collinear expansion, and then use equation of motion for quark field to eliminate the bad component.
 After these treatments we get five independent quark-gluon-quark or quark-quark correlation functions.
-Three of them can be identified to $q_\partial$, $T_F$ and $T_\Delta$.
-Remaining two correlation functions are dangerous.
+Three of them can be identified to $q_\partial$, $T_F$ and $T_\Delta$, which are gauge invariant.
+Remaining two correlation functions are not gauge invariant and dangerous to the factorization assumption.
 To preserve QCD gauge invariance, the hard coefficients before these two functions must be zero.
 Really, our calculation confirms this.
 This indicates our expansion scheme preserves QCD gauge invariance.
-QED gauge invariance for the hadronic tensor is also checked at one-loop level.
+QED gauge invariance for the hadronic tensor is also checked at one-loop level, i.e., $q^\mu W_{\mu\nu}=0$, with $W^{\mu\nu}$ the hadronic tensor.
 In this work, we consider the contribution proportional to $\bar{q}\otimes T_F$.
 That is, for unpolarized hadron, only the contribution from twist-2 anti-quark distribution function $\bar{q}(x)$ is considered and for polarized hadron, only twist-3 quark-gluon-quark distribution function $T_F$ is considered.
-The hard coefficients from virtual and real corrections are calculated explicitly, however, it is found after collinear subtraction the final hard coefficient still contains a divergence.
-Since our expansion scheme preserve both QCD and QED gauge invariance, we think the divergence indicates that collinear twist-3 factorization does not hold for the SSA we consider here.
-Very recently, \cite{Rein:2025a,Rein:2025b} give the one-loop correction to a single spin asymmetry $A_{UT}$ for $E_hd^3\sig/d^3 P_h$ in lepton-hadron scattering $l+p(s_\perp)\rightarrow h+X$.
-The final lepton is undetected.
-Please see eq.(1) of \cite{Rein:2025a} for the illustration of the asymmetry.
-No breaking of the factorization is found there.
-This quantity can be studied with our method and we will study this process in near future.
+The hard coefficients from virtual and real corrections are calculated explicitly.
+After collinear subtraction, all divergences from virtual and real corrections are removed consistently.